 Step 1 of 5 - Select the Compute Resources:

-Select the compute nodes with physical storage that you want to add to the datastore.
+Select the compute nodes with the physical storage you want to add to the Datastore.
 This will populate the available storage drives that are present across all the selected compute nodes.

 Step 2 of 5 - Select the drives: